renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! note
-    For all cases of non-immediate PR creation, Renovate doesn't run instantly once tests complete.
+    For all cases of non-immediate PR creation, Renovate does not run instantly once tests complete.
     Instead, Renovate create the PR on its _next_ run after the relevant tests have completed, so there will be some delay.

 <!-- prettier-ignore -->